simonemmott/k2-tools-react-notifications-context/library-app/README.md

 By default React notifications context formats the title of each notice into title case, where the first letter of each word is capitalised.

-This behaviour can be changes by changing the default notice digest function, see above.
+This behaviour can be changed by changing the default notice digest function, see above.

 It is also possible to just change the default title format function without relacing the whole default notice digest.